Last Updated: May 13, 2021

 Pinterest users seem to enjoy their time spent on this social network more than the users of other platforms do.
 According to statistics, the Pinterest users are twice more likely to find their time spent on this platform enjoyable and not wasted.

 35. 50% of Pinners plan to spend more on food than people who don’t use Pinterest.

 Half of Pinterest users took inspiration from their boards and plan to spend more money on cooking than their peers who are not on Pinterest spend for the same purpose.
 Pinners seem to be more prone to experimenting with their cooking, as well as more willing to invest in healthy foods.

 When it comes to the gender of its users, Pinterest trends are in favor of the female demographic.
-Males are outnumbered by more than double, with 70% of users being female.
+Males are outnumbered, with 77% of users being female.
 Women also seem to be the ones who pin the most stuff to their boards, as men account for just 7% of Pins.

 The majority of the Pinterest audience are married adults, or adults in domestic partnerships, with children aged 5 or under.

-38. Every day nearly 2M people pin product rich Pins.
+39. Every day nearly 2M people pin product-rich Pins.

 (Source: Marketing Land)